simo1c/GateMeClass/manual/readme.md

                             seed = 1)
 ```
 <p align="justify">
 In this example we executed GateMeClass using GMM  with varying variance (GMM_parameterization = "V"), no reject_option (reject_option = F) in order to do not care of cells potentially not defined in the marker table, sampling 10% (sampling = 0.1) of cells, ranked set sampling (RSS = T) and k parameter set to 20 (k = 20) for k-NN and MNN algorithms for label refining.
-For a comphensive list of GateMeClass parameters refer to the following:
+For a comphensive list of GateMeClass_annotate parameters refer to the following:
 </p>

 List of parameters